kaby76/AntlrVSIX/doc/setup.md

 To verify that you have AntlrVSIX installed, there should be a menu for AntlrVSIX under Extensions.
 (This menu is also available when you right click in the grammar editor.)
-I recommend that you try opening an Antlr grammar (.g or .g4 suffix).
+Try opening an Antlr grammar (.g or .g4 suffix).
+It should tag the grammar with colors (terminals orange, non-terminals purple, etc).
-Alternatively, you can generate an Antlr parser application (NET Core or NET Framework) using one of the two project templates that are defined and use that to explore the features of AntlrVSIX.
+A more complicated example would be for you to to create an Antlr parser application using one of the two project templates that are defined and use that to explore the features of AntlrVSIX.

 <img src="2019-08-08-17.png" width="75%" />